 1. Witch hazel treats greasy roots in-between washes

-Witch hazel acts a bit like a dry shampoo, keeping your scalp healthy and preventing it from getting too greasy on non-wash days.
+Applying witch hazel to the scalp acts a bit like a dry shampoo, keeping your scalp healthy and preventing it from getting too greasy on non-wash days.
 This is because it’s an astringent – which means it works to tighten pores and dry out the oil that scalp-sweat produces.
 This makes it a great option for those who don’t wash their hair everyday (especially if you play a lot of sport or work out regularly).
 It’s a great scalp refresher if you wear braids too.

 2. Witch hazel calms irritation

 Witch hazel is a natural anti-inflammatory, which means it’s ideal for treating irritated and inflamed scalp-skin.
 It’s historically been used in skincare remedies for ailments like rashes, insect bites, bruises and minor burns - and is renowned for calming sensitive skin.

-3. It helps combat conditions like seborrheic dermatitis
+3. Witch hazel helps combat conditions like seborrheic dermatitis

 Seborrheic dermatitis is a common skin condition that mainly affects your scalp.
 It is brought on by inflammation, which causes the scalp to produce too much sebum, which dandruff-causing yeast feeds on.
 Cue itching, flaking and all of the other symptoms associated with dandruff.
-Luckily witch hazel is perfect for treating the most common symptoms, working to prevent flaky skin and flare ups by soothing inflammation and regulating sebum levels.
+Luckily, witch hazel is perfect for treating the most common symptoms of seborrheic dermatitis, working to prevent flaky skin and flare ups by soothing inflammation and regulating sebum levels.

 4. Witch hazel fights scalp acne

 Suffering with breakouts on the scalp?
 Thanks to its anti-inflammatory, astringent powers, witch hazel can calm and soothe any angry, red spots, while the acidic pH balance stops acne-causing bacteria from spreading.

-5. It can possibly help with hair loss
+5. Witch hazel can possibly help with hair loss